tower1ight/World/1.People/Groups and Factions/Goblins/Goblin.md

  ### culture
- - split into three large groups each with a different political situation and
+ - split into Four large groups each with a different political situation and
  - ventilation is key, they use something like big pressure cookers with heated steam that circulates around the city, dry stalks
  - large industry surrounding mold production: Can be programed and infused in a variety of ways to produce different effects of the substance
 	 - Sand and mineral infustion for most building materials